csail-csg/riscy-OOO/README.md

         $ sudo apt-get install verilator connectal

 - Copy DDR3 IP from Bluespec installation (environment variable `$BLUESPECDIR` should have been set).
+This step is needed only if we are going to run the processor on VC707 FPGA.
+Currently we recommond using AWS FPGA which does not require this step.

         $ cd $RISCY_HOME/fpgautils/xilinx/vc707/ddr3_1GB_bluespec
         $ ./copy_verilog.sh